-- e.
+- d.
+At all times 100% manual (sub-surface) follow up shall be required following mechanical operations conducted in South Sudan. - e.
 An external controller should carefully record all detonations and visible throw-outs of possible mines/UXO.
 This shall assist the quality assurance and ease the work of manual clearance follow-up afterwards.
 If the machine is used for technical survey, this information is important in order to determine the exact location of the mined area. - f.
 If mines are encountered in an area and the purpose of the clearance is technical survey, clearance should be undertaken from another direction or in another line in order to determine the extent of the minefield. - g.
-Prior to deploying machines, certain considerations such as the threat (type of ordnance and depth), the terrain (e.g., vegetation, rocks, slopes), and the purpose of clearance (eg, 100% clearance to the required depth, area reduction, verification, removal of vegetation, loosening of soil) shall be taken into account.
+Prior to deploying machines, certain considerations such as the threat (type of ordnance and depth), the terrain (e.g., vegetation, rocks, slopes), and the purpose of clearance (e.g., 100% clearance to the required depth, area reduction, verification, removal of vegetation, loosening of soil) shall be considered.
 Machines may be adjusted accordingly to search for mines at varying depths depending on the task requirement. - h.
 The purpose, method and requirement shall be included in the Task Dossier and Implementation Plan.
 Any deviation to this shall be approved by the NMAA/UNMAS-SS. - i.
 Soil expansion (the increase in volume of soil as a result of mechanical processing) shall be taken into consideration when planning follow-up demining.
-Depth of clearance shall be from the original undisturbed ground level. - j.
+Depth of clearance shall be from the original undisturbed ground level.

 Note: The overlap can be measured by doubling the width of either the flail/tiller drum then measure the width of two flailed/tilled adjacent lanes that have been ground prepared and then subtract the minimum required overlap for either machine/tool, the difference is the "Overlap".